Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

 \subsubsection{Empirical performance}

-\Cref{fig:KRILL-performance} compares \krill with the current state-of-the-art \FALKON preconditioner across the 21 regression and classification problems described in \Cref{tab:datasets}.
-For each problem, we subsample $N = 4 \times 10^4$ data points and select either $k = 200 = \sqrt{N}$ (left) or $k = 4000 = N/10$ (right) centers uniformly at random.
-We then standardize the features and apply KRR with a squared exponential kernel \eqref{eq:squared_exponential} using the parameters $\sigma = 3$ and $\mu/N = 10^{-7}$.
+\Cref{fig:KRILL-performance} evaluates the performance of \krill across the 20 regression and classification problems described in \Cref{tab:datasets}.
+For each problem, we subsample $N = 4 \times 10^4$ data points and select $k = 1000$ centers uniformly at random.
+We standardize the features and apply KRR using the squared exponential kernel \eqref{eq:squared_exponential} with the bandwidth $\sigma = \sqrt{d}$.
+We either set the regularization to a large value $\mu/N = 10^{-6}$ or a tiny value $\mu/N = 10^{-12}$.
 We run $100$ CG iterations and declare a problem to be ``solved'' if the relative residual